Designations Congruent with Things: Chapter 22

 “As we were leaving,” Hermann says at the same time.

 “As we were leaving?”
 Newton echoes.
-“Hong Kong.
-This is not ringing a bell for me.
+“Hong Kong?
+This isn’t ringing a bell for me.”

 “Yes,” Hermann says, uncomfortable in the extreme.
-“I know, I would be extremely surprised if it did.
-But, ah, as we were leaving Hong Kong you did a great deal of incoherent, extremely heartfelt apologizing at intermittent intervals.”
+“I know.
+I’d be extremely surprised if it did.
+But, ah, as we were leaving Hong Kong you did a great deal of incoherent, heartfelt apologizing at intermittent intervals.”

-“Well, picture yourself entirely uncoordinated with limited situational awareness or conceptual understanding of what was happening to you while iteratively apologizing, apparently for for inconveniencing me, with almost unparsable diction.”
+“Well, picture yourself uncoordinated and with limited situational awareness or conceptual understanding of what was happening to you while iteratively apologizing, apparently for inconveniencing me, with almost unparsable diction.”

 “Over twenty-four hours.”

 “That sucks for you, dude,” Newton says.
-“How did you even get me on that plane.
+“How did you even get me on that plane?
 You did a lot of aggressive hissing at me.
 I remember that much.
 Very velociraptor.
-Or, was that you.
+Or, was that you?
 It could have been other parties.
 Never mind.
 Not important.
-Also.
-Thanks for rescuing me despite the fact that you thought I was brain damaged.”
+Also?
+Thanks for rescuing me despite the fact you thought I was brain damaged.”

-“Despite?
+“Despite?”
 Hermann echoes.
-“What do you mean ‘despite’.
-I’m not certain about this, Newton, but that statement is in the running for the most stupid arrangement of words to ever come out of your mouth.”
+“What do you mean ‘despite?’
+I’m not certain about this, Newton, but that statement is in the running for the most stupid arrangement of words to ever exit your mouth.”

-“You would still like me even I was intellectually uninteresting?”
+“You would still like me even if I was intellectually uninteresting?”

 “The point, Newton, is that you would never be uninteresting to me.”